ballerina-attic/ballerina-www/website/two-column-pages/docs/learn.md

 <table class="cComandTable">
 <tr>
 <td class="cCommand">encrypt</td>
-<td class="cDescription">Use this tool to encrypt sensitive data and pass them to a Ballerina program via the configuration system
+<td class="cDescription">Use this tool to encrypt sensitive data and pass them to a Ballerina program via the configuration system.
 </td>
 </tr>
 <tr>
 <td class="cCommand">openapi</td>
 <td class="cDescription">This is the OpenAPI (Swagger) stub / skeleton generation tool.
-Read <a href=”/learn/how-to-use-openapi-tools/”>this How-To</a> for more information.</td>
+For more information, see the <a href=”/learn/how-to-use-openapi-tools/”>How to Use OpenAPI Tools Guide.</a></td>
 </tr>
 <tr>
 <td class="cCommand">grpc</td>